luminlabsdev/framework/docs/index.md

 }
 ```

-Efficient and not verbose controller API, is very similar to vanilla modules and does not add any bloat.
+Boasts an efficent controller API, which is not verbose and uncomplicated.

 ## Organized Dependencies